Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Cryogenic dissociator

 \subsection{Deuterium and tritium \textit{lfs}}

+Attempts to load the \textit{lfs} states of atomic deuterium to a magnetic trap using same dissociator and loading technique as for H were performed at MIT and were unsuccessful~\cite{Steinberger2004}.
+Some flux of atoms was detected entering the trap, but atoms quickly recombined after the dissociator was turned off.
+At this stage the trapped gas was still rather warm $\sim 300$~mK, could not be magnetically isolated from the walls and easily adsorbed on the superfluid film surface.
+Another reason may lie in the transfer line between the dissociator and the trapping cell, which was very short.

-Our proposal for the cryogenic source of \textit{lfs} D and T is based on the dissociation technique below 1~K described above.
-However, further cooling of atoms and their transport to the magnetic trap should not rely on thermalization of atoms by collisions with the superfluid helium covered wall of the transfer line.
-As mentioned above, the latter may work somehow with \textit{hfs} of D, may not work well with \textit{lfs} of D, and highly likely will not work with T. However, the presence of helium cannot be avoided in the dissociator chamber.
-Helium vapor is necessary for running the discharge in the dissociator.
-All hydrogen isotopes have a saturated vapor pressure too low to maintain discharge below 1~K. Therefore, we consider the same construction for the D(T) dissociator: copper chamber with a pre-condensed solid layer of D$_2$(T$_2$) on its inner walls and a saturated helium film on top of that.
-A helical resonator with a resonance frequency in the 100-500~MHz range is located inside; see Fig.\ref{T source}.
+Our proposal for a cryogenic source of \textit{lfs} D and T is based on the dissociation technique below 1~K described above for H. However, further cooling of atoms and their transport to the magnetic trap cannot rely on thermalization of atoms by collisions with the superfluid-helium-covered wall of the transfer line.
+As mentioned above, the latter may work somewhat with \textit{hfs} of D, may not work well with \textit{lfs} of D, and most probably will not work with T. However, the presence of helium cannot be avoided in the dissociator chamber since helium vapor is necessary for running the discharge in the RF resonator and for having the HEVAC effect which provides thermalization of atoms and pushes them out of the dissociator.
+We consider a similar construction for the D(T) dissociator as utilized in Turku for H, combined with a radial confinement by multipole system of linear conductors; see Fig.~\ref{T source}.